VictorGaiva/rabbitmq-stream/README.md

 Elixir Client for [RabbitMQ Streams Protocol](https://www.rabbitmq.com/streams.html).

-## Getting started
+## Status

-This project is currently under development and missing most of the features a full client needs.
-The current aim is to make it feature complete before writting a _Getting started_ documentation.
+The current aim is to fully document the already implemented features, which are the `RabbitMQStream.Connection`, `RabbitMQStream.Publisher` and `RabbitMQStream.SupervisedPublisher`.
+Then the next step will be to implement the `RabbitMQStream.Subscriber` and `RabbitMQStream` Integerated Client.

 ## Progress